Generalizations of doubly nonnegative cones and their comparison: Numerical Experiments

-As a special case of problem~\eqref{prob:CQP}, we consider the mixed 0--1 second-order cone programming:
+We considered the following mixed 0--1 second-order cone programming problem with a linear objective function.

-The second constraint of problem~\eqref{prob:MISOCP} ensures that problem~\eqref{prob:MISOCP} satisfies the key assumption when slack variables are added to it.
-Therefore, we can transform problem~\eqref{prob:MISOCP} into GCPP equivalently.
-Specifically, by introducing $2n$ nonnegative slack variables, we can convert problem~\eqref{prob:MISOCP} into the standard form~\eqref{prob:GCPP} of GCPP with $4n+|B|+1$ equality constraints and $\mathbb{K} = \mathbb{R}_+^{2n+1}\times \mathbb{L}^n$.
-In this subsection, we solve the problem obtained by relaxing the GCPP with each GDNN cone and compare the results.
+As a consequence of Burer's findings, the second constraint of problem~\eqref{prob:MISOCP} ensures that we can equivalently transform problem~\eqref{prob:MISOCP} into a GCPP problem~\cite{Burer2012}.
+Specifically, by introducing $2n$ nonnegative slack variables, we can convert problem~\eqref{prob:MISOCP} into the primal standard form of GCPP